 - Click next and follow the instructions from the site wizard

-We hope you find the skin useful and please feel free to leave feedback in the forum
+I hope you find the skin useful, please feel free to leave feedback in the forum

 These templates and themes are licensed under a Creative Commons 3.0 License: